Ersanio/snes-assembly-book/docs/indepth/misc.md

 |Opcode|Full name|Explanation|
 |-|-|-|
 |**WDM**|Reserved for future expansion|Does absolutely nothing|
-WDM stands for '[William (Bill) David Mensch, Jr.](https://en.wikipedia.org/wiki/Bill_Mensch)', who designed the 65c816.
+WDM stands for "[William (Bill) David Mensch, Jr.](https://en.wikipedia.org/wiki/Bill_Mensch)", who designed the 65c816.
 This opcode was reserved for the possibility of multi-byte opcodes.
 Therefore, this opcode actually takes a parameter.
 Example:
 ```
 WDM #$01
 ```